Are you a new family child care provider who wonders what you can deduct as a business expense?

 Children’s supplies/equipment – arts and crafts, toys, playground equipment, floor mats, cribs, curriculum, etc.

-Other: food expenses for the children, car expenses (use the standard mileage rate ($.555 for 2012) or the actual expenses method), computers, wages to employees, advertising, etc.
+Other: food expenses for the children, car expenses (use the standard mileage rate ($.575 for 2015 and $.54 for 2016) or the actual expenses method), computers, wages to employees, advertising, etc.

 My book, Family Child Care Record Keeping Guide lists over 1,000 allowable deductions!